AlanananL7377/github-tutorial/README.md

 ##### Clone:

 > Right above, you just learned how to back up your local repo.
-In the event of you local repo dissapears due to a virus, accidental deletion or want to work off someones project for yourself, cloning can come in real handy.
-Follow the steps bellow to learn how to clone.
+In the event of you local repo disappears due to a virus, accidental deletion or want to work off someones project for yourself, cloning can come in real handy.
+Follow the steps below to learn how to clone.

 1. Go to [github.com](https://github.com/)
-2. Go to the repository you'd like to aquire
+2. Go to the repository you'd like to acquire
 3. Click on "Clone or Download"
     * Make sure it says "Clone with SSH"
         * If it says "Clone with HTTPS" click "Use SSH"